Learning Interpretable, High-Performing Policies for Autonomous Driving: Results

 \subsection{Baselines}

 We provide a list of baselines alongside abbreviations used for reference and brief definitions below.
 We compare against interpretable models, black-box models, and models that can be converted post-hoc into an interpretable form.
+We also include the number of parameters\footnote{We only consider the active parameters involved during the deployment of the trained model. } for each method, shown in Table~\ref{tab:my-table}.
+We list the following notations for an easier understanding of the number of parameters.
+The number of leaf nodes is $n_l$ (the number of decision nodes is $n_l-1$).
+The dimension of the observation space is $m$.
+The number of active features within the leaf controllers is $e$.
+The dimension of the action space is $d_a$.
+The calculated number of parameters is denoted as $n_p$.
+Our approach, ICCT-$e$-feature, has a number of parameters of $n_p=3(n_l-1)+(2e+1)d_a n_l=(2ed_a+d_a+3)n_l-3$.